Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Methodology

-To assess which fingerprint matches the best, we use the same scoring metric defined for RQ1 in Eq.~\ref{eq:s_x}.
+To assess which fingerprint matches the best, we use the same metric defined for RQ1 in Eq.~\ref{eq:s_x}, considering $S_x$ as the score for device type $x$.
 To evaluate the extent to which we can classify devices using encrypted Matter traffic, we consider the same metrics used for RQ1, i.e., accuracy, recall, precision, and F1 score.
-These performance metrics provide a quantitative measure of device classification, especially in different scenarios where devices that behave similarly to each other may be misclassified.